12 Paihia Must-Dos

 6. Skydive over the Bay of Islands

-It’s a much-loved adrenaline activity here in New Zealand and you can do it right here in the Bay of Islands!
+It’s a much-loved adrenaline activity here in New Zealand and you can do it right here in the Bay of Islands with Skydive Bay of Islands!
 Skydive from 9,000ft, 12,000ft or 16,000ft and fall at speeds of 200km/h!
 On a fine weather day, you even get the opportunity to land on the beach!
 Can it get any more “Bay of Islands” than that?!
 For more places to skydive around New Zealand, check out 12 Places to Tandem Skydive in New Zealand.

 Location: 182 Wiroa Road, Kerikeri (They can do pick-ups in the Bay of Islands).

 Fly at 1200ft above the Bay of Islands with Flying Kiwi Parasail.
 There’s nothing like shooting up into the sky from the back of a speedboat attached to a colourful parachute.
 You’ll get to take in the views and fly for about 10 to 12 minutes before coming in for landing back on the boat.

 Russell is New Zealand’s first capital and a pretty fascinating place to visit.
 Learn about its history in the various museums or on a bus tour.
 Walk up to Flagstaff Hill to get some great vantage points.
 Treat yourself at ice cream parlours, chocolate cafes or to a beer in New Zealand’s oldest hotel and licensed pub, the Duke of Marlborough.
 We recommend catching the ferry back to Paihia Wharf at dusk for an amazing sunset cruise!

 Location: Passenger ferries operate every 10 minutes from Paihia Wharf.
 Car ferries operated every 10 minutes from Opua Bay.